-Instead, Jack is invited to sup with the pinky-raisers, where he blathers about his itinerant lifestyle as if it was a blessing.
-Living the devil-may-care bum’s life of cobbling his sustenance from whatever rat-brained scheme comes along, and literally not knowing “where he’ll be sleeping the next night” may be a romantic notion if you are a successful writer or an independently wealthy traveler – but not if you are, in fact, a REAL BUM.
+For saving Rose’s life, Jack is invited to sup with the pinky-raisers, who look down their noses at him while he blathers about his itinerant lifestyle as if it was a blessing.
+Kathy Bates is somehow here as a social bridge between the upper and lower classes.
+Living the devil-may-care bum’s life of cobbling his sustenance from whatever rat-brained scheme comes along, and literally not knowing “where he’ll be sleeping the next night” may be a romantic notion if Jack is a successful writer or an independently wealthy traveler – but not if he is, in fact, a REAL BUM.
+Which he is.

 An ocean liner has to sink before Rose lets go of this vagrant (whilst staying in Spoiled Byoch character by selfishly hogging the one floating plank in all of the Atlantic).

-A well-made, mind-numbing romance this cheesy usually scores low – but Cameron gained his points purely due to his magnificent boat-tipping.
+A well-made, mind-numbing romance this cheesy usually scores low – but Cameron gains his cucumber points purely due to his magnificent boat-tipping.

 The death throes of the RMS Titanic are astounding in their realism; we cannot help but compare the final scenes of Roy Ward Baker’s A NIGHT TO REMEMBER, with its wholly inaccurate, romantic portrayal of the doomed passengers aboard that black-and-white Titanic singing nobly together as their ship slipped away under them at a 45 degree angle.
 Not only is collective humanity never that level-headed, the physics of the sinking process was entirely ignored.